-If a container has the words caution, warning, flammable, combustible, danger, toxic, or poison and still had product inside, it does not belong in the garbage or recycling.
+If a container has the words caution, warning, flammable, combustible, danger, toxic, or poison and still has product inside, it does not belong in the garbage or recycling.

 Mason County residents can also bring hazardous household items to Mason County disposal facilities.

-Click the drop-down lists below or download facility fact sheet (pdf).
+Click the drop-down lists to see information for the Household Hazardous Waste Facility or download the facility fact sheet (pdf).

 You may be turned away if you have large amounts and arrive without an appointment.